-The establishment of the Center for Targeted Therapy, one of six unique facilities that makes up the Red and Charline McCombs Institute for the Early Detection and Treatment of Cancer, allows researchers and clinicians alike the ability to coordinate all stages of the drug discovery and development process in order to design new more effective and specific drugs with less toxicity, targeted for personalized therapy, thereby accelerating the delivery of new drug therapies from the research bench to the patient’s bedside.
-Under the direction of Varsha Gandhi, Ph.D., professor and chair ad interim in the Department of Experimental Therapeutics, the CTT is comprised of approximately 65 faculty.
+The establishment of the Center for Targeted Therapy, one of seven unique facilities that makes up the Red and Charline McCombs Institute for the Early Detection and Treatment of Cancer, allows researchers and clinicians alike the ability to coordinate all stages of the drug discovery and development process in order to design new more effective and specific drugs with less toxicity, targeted for personalized therapy, thereby accelerating the delivery of new drug therapies from the research bench to the patient’s bedside.
+Under the direction of Varsha Gandhi, Ph.D., professor and chair ad interim in the Experimental Therapeutics department, the CTT is comprised of approximately 65 faculty.

 The CTT's mission begins with hypothesis-driven research that identifies and validates targets; continues with the discovery, development and design of biological therapies and drug agents; and is followed by pre-clinical and clinical trials – with each step working toward the goal of personalized medicine.